Welcome, meat lovers! In this lesson, we’ll be teaching you everything you need to know about “meat” in Korean.

-The word for meat in Korean is 고기 (gogi).
-This word encompasses all the various meats.
+The word for “meat” in Korean is 고기 (gogi).
+This word encompasses all the different types of meat.
 Sometimes all you need is this word, but oftentimes you may wish to know the specific type of Korean meat you’re talking about.
 Thus we’ll go over them all today!

 Different types of meat in Korean

 There are different types of meat used in Korean cuisine.
 Here are the most common ones in Korean: